Sbanks2/SQL_Bike_Share/README.md

 ORDER BY ride_cost DESC
 ```

-#### Finally, the ride_cost column is created with a FLOAT64 data type so the calculations can be rounded to two decimal places, and the values are calculated based on the ride_duration_minutes, member_casual, rideable_type, and the pricing table found [here](https://divvybikes.com/pricing).
+#### Finally, the ride_cost column is created with a FLOAT64 data type, allowing calculations to be rounded to two decimal places.
+The values are calculated based on ride_duration_minutes, member_casual, rideable_type, and the pricing table found [here](https://divvybikes.com/pricing).
-#### ***NOTE: ride cost assumes that casual riders will buy a day pass if they are planning to ride more than 91 minutes since that's when it would cost more than a day pass for classic bikes.***
+#### ***NOTE: Ride cost assumes that casual riders will purchase a day pass if they plan to ride for more than 91 minutes, as that's when it would be more cost-effective than a day pass for classic bikes.***
 ```
 ALTER TABLE bike-share-405316.Bike_Share_Capstone.clean_divvy_tripdata_combined_2021
 ADD COLUMN ride_cost FLOAT64